 The Bank ensures its employees additional healthcare- besides occupational health services which are compulsory according to the regulations of the Polish Labour Code.
 Employees are entitled to various packages, addressed to particular groups of jobs.
-Since 2011, the medical care for the employees was extended to include a health promotion programme called 'Zdrowie jak w Banku', covering, i.a. a preventive health check and activities directed at health-oriented education and promoting a healthy life style.
+Empoyees may benefit from a health promotion programme called 'Zdrowie jak w Banku', covering, i.a. a preventive health check and activities directed at health-oriented education and promoting a healthy life style.